MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 - **Contact mapping with email**: This setting determines whether contacts are mapped to a corresponding email address when they sign in.

   - **On**: Associates a unique contact record with a matching email address and automatically assigns the external identity provider to the contact after the user successfully signs in.
-  - **Off**: <!-- EDITOR'S NOTE: I couldn't find an explanation for this setting that's any clearer than what's here.
-What happens if this setting is left off?
-And what does it mean when it's turned on? -->
+  - **Off**: Contact record is not matched with an identity provider.
+This is the default option for this setting.

 - **Registration enabled**: This setting controls whether users can register on your site.